Systematic study of flow of protons and light clusters in intermediate-energy heavy-ion collisions with momentum-dependent potentials: The PHQMD results in comparison to experimental data

-The PHQMD results for $v_2(y)$ in comparison with the HADES data \cite{HADES:2022osk} are presented in Fig. \ref{fig:HADESv2yp} for protons for 20-30\% central Au+Au collisions at $E_{kin}$=1.23 A GeV for different $p_T$ intervals: $0.55 < p_T < 0.6$ GeV/c (upper), $0.75 < p_T < 0.8$ GeV/c (middle) and $0.95 < p_T < 1.0$ GeV/c (lower).
-We obtain, in agreement with the SMASH results \cite{Mohs:2020awg}, that a soft and a hard EoS cannot reproduce the observed proton elliptic flow, whereas the momentum-dependent interaction gives results which come close to the experimental HADES data \cite{HADES:2022osk}, but still under-predict $v_2$ close to midrapidity independent of the $p_T$ bin.
+The PHQMD results for $v_2(y)$ in comparison with HADES data \cite{HADES:2022osk} are presented in Fig. \ref{fig:HADESv2yp} for protons for 20-30\% central Au+Au collisions at $E_{kin}$=1.23 A GeV for different $p_T$ intervals: $0.55 < p_T < 0.6$ GeV/c (top), $0.75 < p_T < 0.8$ GeV/c (middle) and $0.95 < p_T < 1.0$ GeV/c (bottom).
+We obtain, in agreement with the SMASH results \cite{Mohs:2020awg}, that a soft and a hard EoS cannot reproduce the observed proton elliptic flow, whereas the momentum-dependent interaction gives results, which come close to the HADES data \cite{HADES:2022osk}, but still under-predict $v_2$ close to midrapidity, independent of the $p_T$ bin.

 In Fig. \ref{fig:HADESv2yclast} we show $v_2$ of protons (top left), deuterons (bottom left) and tritons (top right) as a function of rapidity for 20-30\% central Au+Au collisions at $E_{kin}=1.23$ A GeV for $1.0 < p_T < 1.5$ GeV/c in comparison to the HADES data \cite{HADES:2020lob}.
-The bottom right plot shows the $v_2(y)$ of deuterons for the SM EoS produced by different mechanisms: kinetic (yellow line), MST (violet line) as well as the $v_1(y)$ of all deuterons (red line, identical to the SM result on the lower left plot).
-One can see that the $v_2(y)$ from kinetic and MST deuterons are rather similar (similar to $v_1(y)$ - cf. Fig. \ref{fig:hadesv1y} ).
+The bottom right plot shows for the SM EoS $v_2(y)$ of deuterons produced by different mechanisms: kinetic (yellow line), MST (violet line) as well as the combination of MST and kinetic deuterons, which is employed in the standard PHQMD calculation.
+One can see that the $v_2(y)$ from kinetic and MST deuterons is rather similar (as has been already observed for $v_1(y)$ - cf. Fig. \ref{fig:hadesv1y} ).